Unicorn vs. Puma vs. Passenger: which app server is right for you?

 Unicorn, Passenger 5, and Puma Feature Comparison

-Here's a table comparing each of the app servers we've covered in a several important areas:
+Here's a table comparing each of the app servers we've covered in several important areas:

 |Slow client buffering||No||Yes||Yes|